B-splines in C2

 So we end up with the following set of cubics

-and finally plugging this into CC gives us
+and finally plugging this into C gives us

 Result